rescript-lang/rescript-compiler/docs/Differences-from-js_of_ocaml.md

 [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml) is a popular compiler which compiles OCaml's bytecode into JavaScript.
 It is the inspiration for this project, and has already been under development for several years and is ready for production.
 In comparison, BuckleScript, while moving fast, is still a very young project.
 BuckleScript's motivation, like `js_of_ocaml`, is to unify the ubiquity of the JavaScript platform and the truly sophisticated type system of OCaml, however, there are some areas where we view things differently from `js_of_ocaml`.
 We describe below, some of these differences, and also refer readers to some of the original informal [discussions](https://github.com/ocsigen/js_of_ocaml/issues/338).

-## Debuggable Output
+## Readable Output

-One of the main BuckleScript goal is to generate debuggable JavaScript code.
+One of the main BuckleScript goal is to generate readable JavaScript code.
 From the start we believed developers using BuckleScript for JavaScript development will look at the generated code an order of magnitude more than an OCaml developer will look at the assembly one.
 Part of our intent is to make it easier for a JavaScript developer to transition to the OCaml language.
 Furthermore looking at existing transpilers for JavaScript:  [coffescript](http://coffeescript.org/), [babel](https://babeljs.io/) and [typescript](https://github.com/Microsoft/TypeScript), the most widely adopted ones are the one that favors code readability.
 The generated code by BuckleScript is pretty close to the JavaScript code one might write by hand, especially if you use mostly the language features which are shared between JavaScript and OCaml.
+Indeed if you use OCaml language constructs which are specific to OCaml the generated code will differ a lot more but should still be readable.
+Such examples includes complex pattern matching for which OCaml offers a succint and powerful syntax while JavaScript code will most likely results in nested `if`.

 `js_of_ocaml` produces code with mangled names, which is typically not a concern, except when the code is used as a primary backend and must be extensively debugged and maintained.
-In these situations, `js_of_ocaml` proves harder to debug, because the original names in the code are lost.
+Developers can use  [Source Map](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?hl=en_US&pli=1&pli=1) which is currently available for `js_of_ocaml`.

+One of the major use case we anticipate (especially at early stages of adoption) is that developers will use BuckleScript to implement a component of their JavaScript application (maybe do gradual replacement of modules).
+The main application will therefore still be JavaScript and we therefore believe readable output should improve that use case.

 ## Runtime Representations && FFI

 **Runtime Representation**

-`js_of_ocaml` runtime representation is as close as possible to the runtime representation of native/byte compiler.
-This makes it particularly easy for an OCaml developer already familiar with that representation.
+`js_of_ocaml` runtime representation favors exact semantic to the native/byte compiler.
+One advantage is that it makes it easy to port existing OCaml libraries.
+The most notable difference is the string representation in `js_of_ocaml` is not a JavaScript string like in BuckleScript but rather a dedicated runtime structure.
+This allows `js_of_ocaml` to preserve the assumption that string are sequence of 8-bit integers.

 BuckleScript runtime representation is closer to JavaScript.
 This is particularly helpful for both the ability to debug OCaml values in JavaScript but also when writing the FFI.